Ghifari160/ghifari160/README.md

 - Java
 - JavaScript
 - Lua
-- _and more_

-I'm open to learning other languages.
+I actively strive to learn other languages.
 I'm currently learning Go.

+I learn best through projects.
+I will work on a new project with a different language than what I'm familiar with just to learn.

 ## Resume